 When to go: April – September

 Mount Kailash is not a destination for mountaineers, rather for those seeking a spiritual pilgrimage.
 There is much religious significance along the 32 mile traverse around the mountain.
 The Himalayan trek encompasses meditation sites at waterfalls, the sacred cave of Zuthal Puk and 18 600 foot Dolma La Pass.
+This 15 Days Kailash Pilgrimage Tour includes the hike as well as most of the major attractions of Lhasa, Shigatse, EBC and Nagri Area.

 6. Laugavegurinn/Fimmvörðuháls Pass